PADCEV EJFV- enfortumab vedotin injection, powder, lyophilized, for solution

 At the recommended dose, PADCEV had no large QTc prolongation (>20 msec).

-Enfortumab vedotin-ejfv (ADC) pharmacokinetics were characterized after single and multiple doses in patients with locally advanced or metastatic urothelial carcinoma and other solid tumors.
+Enfortumab vedotin-ejfv (ADC) pharmacokinetics were characterized after single and multiple doses in patients with solid tumors.

 ADC Mean (± SD) |